 - Apply broad spectrum SPF 30+ sunscreen before starting work and re-apply every two hours.

 - Drink plenty of water – at least four litres per day.

 - Avoid drugs and alcohol as they can contribute to dehydration.

-- After work, get plenty of rest, eat a nutritious meal and drink plenty of water to re-hydrate your body.
+- After work, get plenty of rest, eat a nutritious meal and drink plenty of water to re-hydrate.

 - Ensure guards are in place.

 - Do not allow loose clothing or long hair to hang near machinery.